INTRODUCTION - ETHICS AND INTEGRITY

 - Referees should develop a comprehensive and appropriately evidenced peer review report, with constructive feedback for the author to work on.

 - Any statement, which might be impugning to any person's reputation, should be avoided.

 - Reviewers should strive to stand up to the specified deadlines to ensure submission and publication in a timely manner.

 - Reviewers should declare any significant similarity, if found between the article under consideration and any published paper of which they are aware.

 Significant ethical guidelines that all journal editors must comply with are as given below:

 - Editors must give unbiased consideration to the manuscript solely on the basis of its merits.

-- Any claims received against the submitted article that the same is being consideration elsewhere or has already been published, should be called to the journal editor’s attention for the latter to investigate further.
+- Any claim received against the submitted article that the same is being under consideration elsewhere or has already been published, should be called to the journal editor’s attention for the latter to investigate further.